juanfonsecasolis-gorillalogic/juanfonsecaGL.github.io/blog/reviewPaperLabsOct2024.md

 ## 3. Discussion
 To be defined...

-## 4. Conclusions and recommnedations
+## 4. Conclusions and recommendations
 To be defined...

 ## 5. References